• Skip to primary navigation

 Essential ingredients

-• Unbleached flour: this has more protein than regular all-purpose flour does so it provides more structures for these sweetened condensed milk dinner rolls.
+1. Unbleached flour: This has more protein than regular all-purpose flour, providing more structure for these sweetened condensed milk dinner rolls.

-• Sweetened condensed milk: you use this in the main recipe and in the glaze which helps to make these sweet rolls more shiny.
+5. Sweetened condensed milk: you use this in the main recipe and the glaze, which helps make these sweet rolls shinier.

 Essential equipment

-• Stand mixer: make your job way much easier especially with this rich dough.
+• Stand mixer makes your job much easier, especially with this rich dough.

 • Pastry cutter: to cut your dough into small pieces easier and faster.